Spinach Crepes

 Instructions:

-1. Place spinach, soy milk, eggs, butter, flour, oregano and salt into a blender and puree until smooth.
+1. Place milk, spinach, eggs, flour, butter, oregano and salt into a blender and puree until smooth (about 60 seconds)

 2. Let the batter sit for at least 30 minutes so the flour can swell.
 You can let it sit over night, just make sure to put it into the fridge.
 If you let it sit for longer you may need to add some liquid to loosen the better up a bit.
 You want it fairly loose, so just add a teaspoon of water at a time to reach the desired consistency.